 We looked for some good place to eat offering local cuisines, unfortunately, every restaurant we visited were full and we were impatient to wait for minutes.

 We remembered that we saw some makeshift stalls selling local delicacies while we were on our way to the entertainment triangle.
 We headed back to see what we could eat.
-There were no tables and chairs and the foods were all sold for take out.
+There were no tables and chairs.
+Food were all sold for take out.
 We thought we could eat in our hotel, so we gave it a shot.

 The grilled half chicken costed KHR5000 (US$1.25), the big cup of rice was about KHR1000 (US$0.25), Stewed mixed Cambodian veggies was sold KHR3000-4000 (US$0.75-1.00), and local dessert was just KHR1000 (US$0.25).
 Now we found a pretty valid reason why we changed some of our currencies to Khmer Riel (KHR).